-The ASC AttackWall is the perfect studio acoustic solution when you don't have $100k to spend on construction and special materials.
-How your studio “sounds” and how your mixes translate is just as important as the gear in your signal chain.
-Without good acoustics you can’t hear the full content of the tracks and probably can’t get the mix right.
+The ASC AttackWall is the perfect studio acoustic solution.
+It not only sounds great, but it's portable, modular, and budget friendly–so you don't have to spend $100k on studio construction and special materials.
+Studio room acoustics can often be overlooked, but how your room acoustics “sound” and how your mixes translate is just as important as the gear in your signal chain.
+Without good room acoustics you can’t hear the full content of the tracks and probably can’t get the mix right.
 In the AttackWall, you get a fantastic, clear perception of signal from the mix position, that stays independent of the room.

-The AttackWall acoustic environment is freestanding, portable and completely modular, allowing you to “start small” and expand as the budget permits.
-It is so quick and easy to set up that you can take you AttackWall and monitors with you from job to job and know you will have the same mixing environment no matter where you set up.
-The result is crystal clear imaging, clarity and an experience that can only be described as good as "on the sound stage".
+The AttackWall acoustic environment is freestanding, portable and completely modular.
+AttackWall StudioTraps can be purchased in a kit or independently, allowing you to “start small” and expand as the budget permits.
+It is so quick and easy to set up that you can take your AttackWall and monitors with you from job to job and know you will have the same mixing environment and acoustics no matter where you set up.
+The result is crystal clear imaging, clarity and an acoustic experience that can only be described as good as "on the sound stage".
 Plus you know you're mixes will translate, so you're saving time and money in both the mixing and mastering of your projects!

-The AttackWall was developed through a collaboration between ASC founder and acoustic engineer Art Noxon and recording engineer Sam Lynn and is made up of Studio Traps and Monitor Traps, versatile acoustic tools created by ASC specifically for the recording studio.
+The AttackWall acoustic system was developed through a collaboration between ASC founder and acoustic engineer Art Noxon and recording engineer Sam Lynn.
+It's made up of Studio Traps and Monitor Traps, versatile acoustic tools created by ASC specifically for the recording studio.
 The front half of the Studio Trap is treble range reflective and the back side is treble range absorptive.
 The entire surface of the Traps is bass range absorptive.
 Studio Traps are adjustable in height and are usually set up midway between the floor and ceiling, but they can be raised or lowered for different listening positions or line of sight requirements.

 Placement and tuning is simple and intuitive with just a little bit of guidance from our technicians.
 RSPE Audio has 2 AttackWall systems, please contact one of our sales engineers to arrange for a demonstration, either in our showroom or if you're local to LA, in your own studio!

 The AttackWall absorbs image-smearing early reflections, but lets others escape to provide time-delayed backfill.
-Without an ambient tail to the energy-time-curve, a reflection-free recording studio would be exhausting to work in.
 The ambience is provided by the diffusive sides of the StudioTraps, which scatter sound at 500 Hz and higher.

 Vertical Mode Control